Top Call Center Metrics & KPI Benchmarks to Track

-Call center KPIs, or key performance indicators, are simply measurable metrics used to determine if a business is on pace for exceeding operational efficiency, customer service, and team performance goals.
+Call center key performance indicators (KPIs) are measurable metrics used to determine if a business is on pace for exceeding operational, customer service and team performance goals.

 - Call Origination Metrics

 - Call Center Operation Metrics

 Read below to gain some insights into what these metrics mean and why you should consider selecting and implementing KPIs for your call center.

 This is the percentage of calls a customer hangs up on before connecting to an agent.
 It’s also thought to be one of the top inbound call center metrics to improve upon for greater customer satisfaction.

 - Call Abandonment Rate = (abandoned calls ÷ total calls) x 100